Home » Cub Scout Basics » 25 Cub Scout Terms You Need to Know

 They are officially called special purpose or activity uniforms.

-Council – A council is a service center, chartered by the Boy Scouts of America, that is responsible for Scouting within its geographical area.
+11. Council – A council is a service center, chartered by Scouting America, that is responsible for Scouting within its geographical area.

-Crossover or Bridging – A Special ceremony where a Webelos Cub Scout “crosses over” or “bridges” from Cub Scouts to Scouts BSA.
-It symbolizes the Scouts' induction into their Scouts BSA troop.
+12. Crossover or Bridging – A special ceremony where an Arrow of Light Cub Scout “crosses over” or “bridges” from Cub Scouts to Scouts BSA.
+It symbolizes the Scouts’ induction into their Scouts BSA troop.

 The Cubmaster serves as the emcee for pack meetings and other events.
 Cubmasters and pack committees work together to develop fun program ideas and activities.